What is an eating disorder?

 How common are eating disorders?

 The eating disorders anorexia nervosa and bulimia nervosa, respectively, affect 0.5 percent and 2-3 percent of women over their lifetime.
 The most common age of onset is between 12-25.
 Although much more common in females, 10 percent of cases detected are in males.
+Binge eating disorder and OSFED are more common and rates of ARFID are not yet known as this diagnosis was defined relatively recently.

 What is the difference between anorexia nervosa and bulimia?